Technology, Language, And Behavior

 Speech synthesis and recognition are speech multipliers, and these technologies will enable, impact, and play a part in nearly every transaction 20 years from now.
 In the electronic susurrus of server-backed mirror worlds, voice commands and exchanges will be recorded, parsed, and converted, and their trails will be combined with other data to reconstruct cognition.

 Talking to a wall, the ability to say "Play Blade Runner, Director's Cut" will be taken for granted, as will data-mining mails by voice, automatically transcribing phone calls, e-discovery, turning blogs into podcasts, reading online texts, agent technologies which will anticipate your needs and wants, storing and retrieving family holidays, billboards recognizing and addressing you personally, and a host of strange things no one knows they want yet.
 With Microsoft's popularization of the Sync application in Ford cars, we're literally on the road to the web talking back; while driving a vehicle, having it do so is a matter of life and death.
 A lot of work waits to be done for the void to respond sensibly, responsibly, or elegantly, and very few people understand or have an intuitive grasp of how to make it excel, just as very few people once knew how to build reliable, highly functional telephone networks or airplane wings.
+Dealing with an automated customer service line shows how much room there is for improvement, how far there is to go.

 Language is a Pandora's Box, a Babel, a room full of ladies from the old country who chatter at the same time.
 Language is a technology all its own, one of the first, and the human versions of it have dazzled in the past 40,000 years.
 It's still a great place to be, and we're doing what we've always done: advancing the state of the art, and making the human voice the interface of record.